iesahin/xvc/book/src/how-to/create-a-data-pipeline.md

 The summary line shows the total size of the files and the size they occupy in the workspace.

+## Splitting Train, Validation, and Test Sets

-The first step of out pipeline is to create subsets of the data.
+The first step of the pipeline is to create subsets of the data.

 The data set contains 15 classes.
 It has 10 samples for each of these classes from 100 different people.
 As we'll train a Chinese digit recognizer, we'll